TheRaytracers/freecad-povray-render/doc/PowerUser.md

 }
 ```

 It is important to take care of the material hierarchy.
-The macro only looks for the material statement to be replaced.
+The workbench only looks for the material statement to be replaced.
 In our example we use a predefined pigment and finish for the sphere.
 Both are two levels lower than the material statement.
 And they need an additional include file.
 Put this line at the top of the inc file to include the file:

 ```pov
 "metals.inc"